docker/docs/engine/swarm/secrets.md

     The secrets are stored in the encrypted Raft logs for the swarm.

-2. Create a user-defined overlay network which will be used for communication between the MySQL and WordPress services.
+2. Create a user-defined overlay network which is used for communication between the MySQL and WordPress services.
 There is no need to expose the MySQL service to any external host or container.